PURPA Public Hearing Information

 - Optimization of the efficient use of facilities and resources by electric utilities.

 On occasion, new PURPA policy standards are proposed by Congress for consideration and possible adoption.
 These new standards in question, which include demand response practices and electric vehicle (EV) charging programs, are included in the Infrastructure Investment and Jobs Act of 2021.

-Santee Cooper is considering these new PURPA standards and requesting public participation and input via in-person hearings or through written comments.
+Santee Cooper considered these new PURPA standards and requested public participation and input via in-person hearings or through written comments.